ThetaHacks/thetahacks.github.io/README.md

 ThetaHacks I will be a 24-hour online hackathon from December 19-20, with teams of up to four persons.
 Please sign up before December 5.

 Due to COVID-19, the official date for the 2021 in-person hackathon has not been determined yet.

-We will be monitoring conditions to decide when it is safe enough to hold the hackathon.
-Currently, we are aiming to host the hackathon around April, but this is by no means a final date.
+We are, however, hosting a digital hackathon on December 19-20, 2020!
+Register on our site.

 ### Team